ShenLab-Genomics/biombenchmark/README.md

 - `scripts`: Reference scripts for running the project.

 Main entry points: `seq_cls.py`, `m6a_cls.py`, `splice_cls.py`, and `mrl_pred.py`.
 Customize these scripts for specific tests.

+## Analysis

+The Jupyter Notebook `analyzer/analyze.ipynb` provides a basic framework for visualizing the analysis results.
+Some additional analyses incorporated during the paper's revision process may not yet be reflected in the file.
+We plan to update it shortly.